 Prayer features prominently when we worship together as a church on Sundays.
 Before the Sunday morning and evening services we also invite people to gather at 0930 and 1745, to pray for our worship and for those who will be preaching and leading, and to listen to God so that we hear anything specific he has to say about our time together.
 And at the end of both these services we offer the chance for people to pray with a member of our prayer ministry team if they have a particular need or would like to receive a prayer of blessing.

 Praying through the week

-We have weekly prayer meetings for an hour on a Monday at 2000, 30 minutes at 0730 on a Thursday and 45 minutes at 1300 on a Friday, the latter with a particular focus on praying for the nation and the nations.
-We also meet to pray for an hour at 2000 on the first Wednesday of each month with a different focus each time.
+We have weekly prayer meetings for an hour on a Monday at 2000, 30 minutes at 0730 on a Thursday and 45 minutes at 1530 on a Friday, the latter with a particular focus on praying for the nation and the nations.
 We also meet occasionally with other churches to pray for our work and ministry, or for special evenings and nights of prayer.